 A series of workshops have been held with a small group of individuals in the Aotearoa screen industry from marginalised communities and diverse backgrounds.
-These individuals were invited personally by the NZFC to participate in the workshops and were fillmakers who had worked closely with the NZFC, demonstrating a commitment to and knowledge of diversity and inclusion.
+These individuals were invited personally by the NZFC to participate in the workshops and were filmmakers who had worked closely with the NZFC, demonstrating a commitment to and knowledge of diversity and inclusion.
+These individuals have formed an external working group that the NZFC consults with throughout the process of drafting the Strategy.